Things Will Work Out, Mom

 Too many challenges?
 Not enough solutions?
 Hold on and hang in there.
 Hard work today pays off tomorrow for kids with attention deficit.

 My husband and three of our six children had already been diagnosed with attention deficit when another son’s first-grade teacher chased me down after school one day.
 She pointed out that Hunter would probably be held back.
 He couldn’t write legibly or remember his alphabet, much less read.
 I told her to give it a little more time.
-We were positive he had ADHD.
+We were positive he had attention deficit disorder (ADHD or ADD).
 We were waiting to see the doctor to confirm it and start him on medication very soon.

 One Problem Solved, More to Go